Skip to main content

 Build US Local Services Directory from Yelp (2026)

-Thirdwatch's Yelp Scraper lets US directory-builders, content-aggregators, and local-services lead-gen platforms ingest 100K+ businesses at $0.008 per record — name, phone, website, address, hours, reviews, photos, categories, price range.
+Thirdwatch's Yelp Scraper lets US directory-builders, content-aggregators, and local-services lead-gen platforms ingest 100K+ businesses — name, phone, website, address, hours, reviews, photos, categories, price range.
 Built for US local-services directory products, hyperlocal lead-gen, and content-aggregator platforms.

 Why build a US directory from Yelp